bag-cnag/biodm/README.md

 E.g.

-_Note:_ when querying with `curl`, don't forget to escape the `&`, else your scripting language will intepret it as several commands.
+_Note:_ when querying with `curl`, don't forget to escape the `&` or encore the whole url in quotes, else your scripting language will intepret it as several commands.s

 ```bash
 curl -X DELETE http://127.0.0.1:8000/datasets/search?id={id}\&name={name1},{name2},...,{namen}\&group.name={group}